 The two forces are always equal:

-So our first task is to classify the Differential Equation.
+So let us first classify the Differential Equation.

 Ordinary or Partial